 The Team prepared in May 2014 the draft of the Plan.
-The Plan was adopted by the Council of Ministers on 16th October 2015 and sent to EC.
+For the draft of the Plan should be provided the Strategic Environmental Impact Assessment Procedure.
+The Plan should be also adopted by the Council of Ministers, what is expected to happen to the June of the year 2014 and then will send to EC.